serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 ## Pay for Items in Basket

 So far we have only implemented pure data manipulation.
 Now it's time to add a serverless function to integrate with Stripe.
 Head over to [stripe.com](https://stripe.com/) and create a free account.
 Make sure the account is in test mode, then go to the API menu and locate your `Test Secret Key`.
-You will need this when calling the Stripe api from your serverless function.
+You will need this when calling the Stripe API from your serverless function.

 In a real application you will use one of the Stripe native SDKs or checkout.js for websites to collect a customers credit card information and securely exchange it for a one-time token.
 During development you can use the test card number `4242 4242 4242 4242` to generate a one-time token directly on the [Stripe documentation page](https://stripe.com/docs/checkout).
 Click Pay with Card to generate a token like this: `tok_1A4WB5AM0MAtIPOjm2b1uhze`